gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 </details>

-* BPE originally is a data compression technique
-* adopted for text tokenization in Natural Language Processing in 2015
+* fundamentally a data compression technique that was adopted for text tokenization in NLP in 2015
-* Title of the paper: Neural Machine Translation of Rare Words with Subword Units
+  * introduced in the paper: Neural Machine Translation of Rare Words with Subword Units
-* basically solving the rare words problem for tokenization
-* sub-word based tokenization method, balancing the granularity of language representations
+* the technique primarily addresses the challenge of tokenizing rare words, offering a sub-word-based tokenization method that strikes a balance in the granularity of language representations
-* an initial solution for the problem of encoding the rare words
-* the fundamental idea is to replace often occurring character pairs with a new, single token, enhancing the model’s efficiency in representing complex words or phrases
+* the core concept involves substituting frequently occurring character pairs with a new, single token
-* How it works?
+* The process of BPE:
-  * starting with each character in the training data treated as a separate token
+  * it begins by treating each character in the training data as an individual token
-  * counting the frequency of each adjacent character (or byte) pair in the dataset
+  * the frequency of each adjacent character (or byte) pair within the dataset is calculated
-  * merging the most frequent adjacent character pair into a new token (merged items are kept as well)
+  * the most frequent adjacent character pair is merged into a new token, while the original pairs are also retained
-  * the process of counting and merging continues until reaching a specified vocabulary size
+  * this counting and merging procedure is repeated until the vocabulary reaches a specified size
-* Models using this method:
+* Models using BPE: RoBERTa, GPT-2 [TODO - update]
-  * RoBERTa, GPT-2, …
-* proven to be effective in handling morphologically rich languages and improving the generalization capability of models to unseen words
+* the method demonstrated its effectiveness in handling morphologically rich languages and enhancing the generalization capability of models to unseen words
-* the vocabulary sizes for BPE typically ranges from 10K - 100K subword units
-* Versions:
-  * character-based or byte-based implementations of BPE
+* there are 2 versions of BPE: character-based and byte-based implementations
-  * Problem with the character-based implementation of BPE:
+  * Character-based implementation of BPE:
-    * unicode characters can account for a sizeable portion of this vocabulary when modeling large and diverse corpora
-    * the implementation would require including the full space of Unicode symbols in order to model all Unicode strings, which would result in a base vocabulary of over 130,000 tokens before any multi-symbol tokens are added
+    * the primary drawback of character-based BPE stems from its reliance on Unicode characters as the foundation for its base vocabulary.
+This approach necessitates including the entire range of Unicode symbols to model all Unicode strings, leading to a base vocabulary of  approximately 150,000 tokens before adding any multi-symbol tokens.
   * Byte-based implementation of BPE: (RoBERTa paper [1], GPT-2 paper [2])
-    * using bytes instead of unicode characters as the base subword units
-    * byte-level version of BPE only requires a base vocabulary of size 256
-    * directly applying BPE to the byte sequence results in a suboptimal merges due to BPE using a greedy frequency based heuristic for building the token vocabulary
-      * resulting in a suboptimal allocation of limited vocabulary slots and model capacity
-      * “dog”, “dog.”, “dog,”, “dog!”, …
-      * to avoid this: prevent BPE from merging across character categories for any byte sequence
-      * exception is for spaces which significantly improves the compression efficiency
-    * making it possible to learn a subword vocabulary of a modest size (50K units), that can still encode any input text without introducing any “unknown” tokens
+    * the byte-based implementation of BPE utilizes bytes instead of Unicode characters for its base subword units, requiring only a base vocabulary size of 256.
+This approach significantly reduces the initial vocabulary size compared to character-based BPE.
+However, directly applying BPE to byte sequences can lead to suboptimal merges due to its greedy merging technique, often resulting in punctuation marks being merged with adjacent words (e.g., "dog" becoming "dog.", "dog,", etc.).
+To mitigate this issue, the implementation can be adjusted to prevent BPE from merging across different character categories within any byte sequence.
+      Consequently, this method enables the learning of a relatively small subword vocabulary, around 50,000 units, while still being capable of encoding any input text, without the need to resort to using any "unknown" (UNK) tokens.

 <details>
 <summary><b>WordPiece</b> (Google) [2016]:</summary>